 - Show empathy with others and celebrate our Christian Values

 At Huntley C of E we use English to communicate in both written and spoken form.
 We use language to build our view and opinion of the world and our community.
 We believe that developing a love of our language in our children, is vital in achieving success at school and later in life.
 English lessons are taught 5 times a week across the whole school with work appropriately differentiated to match all abilities.
-Some of our English is linked to our topic work and English is a focus throughout the curriculum.
+Some of our English is linked to our topic work and English skills are a focus throughout the curriculum.

 Speaking and Listening